seqcode/miniMDS/README.md

 ## Testing

-On Linux, please run test.sh (in the scripts directory) and report any issues. (miniMDS is compatible with Mac, but the shell scripts only run on Linux.)
+Please run test.sh (in the scripts directory) and report any issues.

 ## TLDR